apogeum/data_science_training/1_1_Basic_ops/README.md

 * Go to https://colab.research.google.com and create a new notebook.

 ---
-In this chapter we will learn about basic operations on variables.
+In this chapter we will learn about operations on basic types.
 * Run the two instructions in one cell:
   ```
   zero=0